Business Context & Goals

 KPI Visibility

-Reordered top-level metrics so analysts understood health, risk, and revenue position at a glance.
+We want to Reorder top-level metrics so analysts can understand health, risk, and revenue position at a glance.

 Drilldown Flows

-Streamlined filter-to-insight pathways so users moved from “What happened?” to “Why?” with fewer clicks.
+Streamlined filter-to-insight pathways enable users to move from “What happened?” to “Why?” with fewer clicks.

 Visual Hierarchy

-Removed low-value charts, clarified comparison views, and highlighted anomalies earlier.
+We are removing low-value charts, clarifying comparison views, and highlighting anomalies earlier.

 Membership & Risk Views